 Building a stronger and connected local food system.
 Together.

 Imagine a future where good food is never wasted, local pantries are fully stocked, and every resident of York County is well fed.
-That’s the mission of the York County Food Hub.

 Learn about the Food Hub